jboinembalome/blouppy-gatsby/src/pages/blog/2023-05-14-configure-husky-with-angular.md

 }
 ```

-## Configure Husky
 Finally, we can configure Husky to run lint-staged:

 ```powershell
 npx husky add .husky/pre-commit  'npx lint-staged'
 ```

-This will create a new pre-commit hook in our project's .husky directory, which runs lint-staged to format files and check for linting errors.
+This command will create a new pre-commit hook in our project's .husky directory, which runs lint-staged to format files and check for linting errors.

+Now, if we commit one or more files, **Husky will first run the pre-commit hook**, which will **execute lint-staged**.
+If there are any issues found, the commit will be **aborted**.

+Assuming lint-staged passes, **Husky will then run the commit-msg hook**. **The commit message will then be validated by commitlint**.
+If the commit message fails validation, the commit will be **aborted**.

+If both hooks pass, **the commit will be created and the changes will be added to the Git repository**.

 That's it!
 We have successfully configured Husky with commitlint and lint-staged for your Angular project. 🙂

 ## Conclusion
 In this article, we have learned how to set up Husky with commitlint and lint-staged for an Angular project.
-By using Husky, we can enforce code quality and commit message conventions in our project.
+By using Husky, we can run the pre-commit and commit-msg hooks to enforce our code quality and commit message conventions in our project.

-We started by installing the necessary packages, including husky, commitlint, and lint-staged.
-We then configured commitlint to enforce commit message conventions using the commitlint.config.js file.
-Next, we configured lint-staged to run linting and formatting commands on files staged.

-Finally, we used the npx husky add command to configure the pre-commit and commit-msg Git hooks with lint-staged and commitlint, respectively.
-This ensures that every time we commit changes to our project, Husky will run the pre-commit and commit-msg hooks and enforce our code quality and commit message conventions.
+In addition, Husky can be used for a variety of use cases beyond those mentioned here.
+For example, it is also possible to use Husky to run tests before committing your changes or to run a script in a pre-push hook.

+I hope you found this article useful! 👍

 Source code of the article: [Github source code](https://github.com/jboinembalome/angular-husky)